-Legal Sanctions - Persistent Absence and Fixed Penalty Notices
+Legal Sanctions - Persistent Absence and Penalty Notices

 What is considered as poor attendance?
 Anything below 94% is weak, under 90% is poor and if attendance dips below this, we will have serious concerns.
-Below 90% is regarded as persistent absence by the DFE. (see appendix 3) At St Peter at Gowts CE School we are aiming for every pupil to achieve attendance levels of 97% and above.
+Below 90% is regarded as persistent absence by the DFE. (see appendix 3) At St Peter at Gowts CE School our aspiration for all pupils is that their attendance is 100% in order for them to get the best from their learning.

 We monitor attendance termly and provide reports on each pupil's attendance.
-At the end of each half term we will identify all those pupils whose attendance has fallen below 95% and follow our school's procedure of intervention.
+At the end of each half term we will identify all those pupils whose attendance has fallen below 95% and follow our school's procedure of intervention see Appendix 1.
 St Peter at Gowts CE School will continue to monitor the pupils' attendance on a weekly basis and hope to see a pattern of unbroken weeks developing.
 If there is no change in improved attendance the following could occur:

-- We will arrange school attendance panel meetings and record all concerns and actions, with a following review date, to support improving attendance - Schools can fine parents/carers for the unauthorised absence of their child from school, where the child is of compulsory school age - If issued with a penalty notice, parents/carers must pay £60 within 21 days or £120 within 28 days.
-The payment must be made directly to the local authority
+- We will arrange school attendance panel (SAP) meetings and record all concerns and actions, with a following review date, to support improving attendance - Schools can fine parents/carers for the unauthorised absence of their child from school, where the child is of compulsory school age - If issued with a penalty notice, parents/carers must pay the local authority directly as set out in the DfE National Framework.
+See Appendix 4